 How do you measure torque?
-Mountz, "the Torque Tool Specialists," has over 45 years of experience providing torque tool solutions to industries like medical, aerospace, electronics, energy, automotive and others.
+Mountz, "the Torque Tool Specialists," has 50 years of experience providing torque tool solutions to industries like medical, aerospace, electronics, energy, automotive and others.
 We are an ISO 9001 certified company and ISO 17025 accredited company.

 Controlling torque is essential for companies to ensure their product's quality, safety and reliability isn't compromised.
 The failure of a three-cent fastener that isn’t properly tightened can lead to catastrophic or latent failures.
 Fasteners that are insufficiently torqued can vibrate loose and excessive torque can strip threaded fasteners.
 Torque measurement should occur in three facets of the assembly process.

 Torque measurement tools, like torque analyzers and torque sensors are used prior to the assembly process.
 The equipment is used for tool setup or conducting tool capability studies.
 For tool setup, the tool crib or lab will want to set the torque tool according the torque specification required for the application.
 For tool capability studies, technicians need to ensure that the torque tool can provide the necessary torque and repeatability that's required for a potential application.